-In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
-Generally, once the lender gets a deficiency judgment, the lender may collect this amount (in our example, $50,000) from the borrowers by doing such things as garnishing the borrowers' wages or levying the borrowers' bank account.
-(Learn about methods that creditors can use to collect judgments.)
+In some states, the lender can seek a personal judgment (called a "deficiency judgment") against the debtor to recover the deficiency.
+Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower using regular collection methods, like garnishing the borrowers' wages or levying the borrowers' bank account.

-Most foreclosures in West Virginia are nonjudicial, which means the lender does not have to go through state court to get one.
+Most people who take out a loan to buy a residential property in West Virginia sign a promissory note and a deed of trust.
+These documents give the lender the right to foreclose if the borrower fails to make loan payments.
+Most foreclosures in West Virginia are nonjudicial, which means the lender does not have to go through state court to foreclose.
 (In judicial states, the lender must foreclose through the state court system.)

-In West Virginia, the lender may obtain a deficiency judgment by filing a lawsuit following the nonjudicial foreclosure.
+In West Virginia, the lender may obtain a deficiency judgment by filing a lawsuit following a nonjudicial foreclosure.

-There is no West Virginia law that says a lender cannot get a deficiency judgment following a short sale.
-To avoid a deficiency judgment entirely, the short sale agreement must expressly state that the lender waives its right to the deficiency.
-If the short sale agreement does not contain this waiver, the lender may file a lawsuit to obtain a deficiency judgment.
+To avoid a deficiency judgment after a short sale in West Virginia, the short sale agreement must expressly state that the lender waives its right to the deficiency.
+If the short sale agreement doesn't have this waiver, the lender may file a lawsuit to get a deficiency judgment.

-A deed in lieu of foreclosure occurs when a lender agrees to accept a deed to the property instead of foreclosing in order to obtain title.
-With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
-(Learn more about deeds in lieu of foreclosure.)
+A "deed in lieu of foreclosure" is when a lender agrees to accept a deed to the property instead of foreclosing.
+With a deed in lieu of foreclosure, the deficiency amount is the difference between the borrower's total debt and the home's fair market value.

 To avoid a deficiency judgment with a deed in lieu of foreclosure, the agreement must expressly state that the transaction is in full satisfaction of the debt.
-If the deed in lieu of foreclosure agreement does not contain this provision, the lender may file a lawsuit to obtain a deficiency judgment.
+If the deed in lieu of foreclosure agreement doesn't have this provision, the lender may file a lawsuit to get a deficiency judgment.